pedromsantos/ts-kata/src/17_ShoppingCart/README.md

 # Shopping cart kata

+## Goal

+- Implement the shopping cart use cases for this company using a Domain Driven Design and Hexagonal architecture approach.
+- Start from the use cases, we will not be implementing the transport layer for this project.
+- Use a in-memory database implementation.

+- Create a testing suite that can be confidently used to test your code.
+  - Acceptance tests (Scenarios covering everything except repositories)
+  - Unit Tests (Unit testing Entities, use cases, and domain services)
+  - Integration tests (Testing the real repository implementation)

 ## Overview

 A company wants to sell their products online, one of the core features is the shopping cart.